Empathy VS. Authoritarianism: Striking A Balance In Effective Leadership

 Listening actively goes beyond hearing words; it's about understanding emotions, perspectives, and unspoken concerns.
 Practise active listening by giving your full attention when your employees speak.
 Maintain eye contact, nod, and use verbal cues to show you are engaged in the conversation.

-When responding, use empathetic language that acknowledges the speaker's feelings and thoughts.
-Phrases like "I understand how you feel," or "Tell me more about your perspective" convey empathy and encourage open dialogue.
+When responding, use empathetic language to acknowledge the speaker's feelings and thoughts.
+Phrases like "I understand how you feel" or "Tell me more about your perspective" convey empathy and encourage open dialogue.
 Empathetic responses create an environment where employees feel heard and valued.

 2. Walk in Their Shoes

 Empathy requires putting yourself in your employees' shoes to understand their experiences and challenges.
 Take time to learn about their roles and responsibilities, the obstacles they face, and the goals they strive to achieve.
-This knowledge allows you to relate to their daily experiences on a deeper level.
+This knowledge allows you to relate to their daily experiences more deeply.

 For instance, if you're leading a team of software developers, spend time learning about their coding processes and challenges.
-This not only fosters empathy but also shows your commitment to understanding their work.
+This fosters empathy and shows your commitment to understanding their work.

 3. Show Appreciation and Recognition